 EASY Martin Luther King Jr. Activities for Elementary

 Finally, we created this I Have a Dream Craft together.
-This Martin Luther King Jr. activity is a great way for students to make a connection and realize that they can make a difference too by writing about their dreams!
+This Martin Luther King Jr. activity was always one of my favorites because it’s a great way for students to make a connection and realize that they can make a difference too by writing about their dreams!
 There are a few different writing options for this activity included so it can be differentiated very easily, if needed.

 If you want more crafts like this to use throughout the school year, I have an entire CRAFTS BUNDLE!
 It has 13 different holiday craft options to use during the year!